Fancy getting your family on the water canoeing? Before buying lots of gear, try it out first...

 Learning more: tackling whitewater

-With the basics covered, you may find that you want to take it further.
-The canoe club will be able to introduce you to the fun of whitewater canoeing, and learning how to perform the Eskimo Roll so that you can right yourself without getting out of your canoe (if you go on with the training you’ll be able to do this one handed without a paddle).
+With the basics covered, you may want to take it further.
+The canoe club will be able to introduce you to the fun of whitewater canoeing and learning how to perform the Eskimo Roll so that you can right yourself without getting out of your canoe (if you go on with the training, you'll be able to do this one-handed without a paddle).

-If you fancy getting a taste of whitewater, there are many whitewater centres around the country that have organised whitewater rafting.
-OK, so it’s not canoeing, but it will give you a sense of what it is like going down the white stuff.
+If you fancy getting a taste of whitewater, many whitewater centres around the country have organised whitewater rafting.
+OK, so it's not canoeing, but it will give you a sense of what it is like going down the white stuff.

-I have done the whitewater rafting at the whitewater centre near Bala in Wales.
+I have done whitewater rafting at the whitewater centre near Bala in Waler.
 This was great fun.
 All equipment is included.

 Taking your family out for the first time

-With the basics mastered and your confidence in being able to safely get your family around on the water, it’s time to take them out.
-Remember that they may be nervous and make the same mistakes you may have done when starting.
+With the basics mastered and your confidence in safely getting your family around on the water, it's time to take them out.
+Remember that they may be nervous and make the same mistakes you may have made when starting.

-There are many holiday parks that have canoe hire, and these may be a good place to start – combine it as part of your holiday.
-You don’t need to invest in lots of gear, which would be a good thing at this stage if you find your family doesn’t like the water.
+Many holiday parks have canoe hire, which may be a good place to start - combine it as part of your holiday.
+You don't need to invest in lots of gear, which would be a good thing at this stage if you find your family doesn't like the water.

 There are also lots of organised trips.
-You may find some of these through your local canoe club or local press.
-There are also some family canoe vouchers you can buy, either as a gift or a simple way to organise (see Organised Family Canoe Trips for some vouchers).
+You may find some of these through your local canoe club or press.
+There are also some family canoe vouchers you can buy as a gift or a simple way to organise.

 We had an excellent time with the Kayak King in Pembrokeshire.
 It's a great way to get on the water, explore the coast, and get close to the wildlife.

 Alternatively, there are a few special campsites that have canoes.
 A favourite is Fforest Fields, also in Wales.
-These are great places for your kids to get some confidence on the water.
+These are great places for your kids to get confidence in the water.